 Having recently attended the World Of Pinot Noir event in March at Santa Barbara’s Bacarat Resort, it’s hard to express what an incredible weekend I experienced.
 For starters, there were more than 200 Pinot Noir producers from all over the world.
 Talk about a wine lovers heaven!!
 As you can imagine, with over 200 producers, I did not get the chance to try everything, so this is an assortment of my favorites from the 75-100 wines I did try over the three-day festival.

 I’ve decided that there were too many incredible wines to narrow it down to JUST 10 (which is what I typically do after an event like this), so, instead, I’ve created a Top 10 List for Sonoma County, Santa Barbara/Central Coast, and Oregon.
 Here is my Top 10 Sonoma Pinot Noir list form the World of Pinot Noir.
 I hope you enjoyed and, as always, let me know if you have any questions or think I’ve missed someone.

 1. Kosta Browne & Cirq Wines – Any Pinot Noir lovers, or wine lovers for that matter know of Kosta Browne.
 I was thrilled to taste it again at The World of Pinot Noir, having recently visited Kosta Browne’s Sebastopol Winery & Tasting room, which was incredible.
 See my behind the scenes tour of Kosta Browne here.
-The highlight of experiencing Kosta Brown & Cirq Wines at the event was meeting Michael Browne for the first time, as well as trying the Cirq Wines, his newest label which were, of course, incredible, as well.
+The highlight of experiencing Kosta Brown & Cirq Wines at the event was meeting Michael Browne for the first time, as well as trying the Cirq Wines, his newest label which was, of course, incredible, as well.

 Me and Michael Browne having a blast at the World of Pinot Noir Event 2017.
 What a treat to meet him as I’ve been to his spectacular Winery in The Barlow and adore his wines.
 I recently joined the Wine Club and am soooo excited for my first allocation!